How to Create an Event Registration Form in WordPress

 Let’s say an overwhelming number of guests submit that they hope to make connections with like-minded people.
 You might use this information to change your event’s format so there’s more face-to-face communication between guests.

 Once you’ve added all the fields you need, click and drag them around until they appear in the order you want them to appear on the form.
-Click “Update” to save your form.
+Click Publish to save your form.

 Step 6: Embed the Form on a Page

-If you’re happy with your form, your next step is to embed it on a page so prospective guests can access it.
-First, find the form’s shortcode under Simple Pay Pro → Payment Forms.
+After publishing the form, the next step is to embed it on a page so prospective guests can access it.

 WP Simple Pay is designed to be a lightweight, easy-to-use tool.
 This means that the data you gather through your event registration form isn’t stored in the back-end of WordPress.
 Instead, you will find this data in your Stripe dashboard as “Metadata.”